-Director: Rick Joseph Bishop Dougherty University Center, (973) 761-9559 Hours: Monday - Sunday, 7 a.m. - 1 a.m.
+Director: Rick Joseph

+Bishop Dougherty University Center, (973) 761-9559 Hours: Monday - Sunday, 7 a.m. - 1 a.m.
 E-mail: gourmetdining@shu.edu

 The Galleon Room is located in the lower level of the Bishop Dougherty University Center.
 It is open from 7 a.m.-1 a.m., seven days a week when the University is in regular session.
-The Galleon Room accepts Point Plans, Flex Plans and cash.
-The Galleon Room allows students to purchase food on an "a ́ la carte" basis from different stations in a food court setting.
+The Galleon Room is divided into two sections, the Galleon Food Court and the Pirate Dining Room.
+The Galleon Food Court accepts Pirate Bucks, Flex Plans and cash.
+This section of the room allows students to purchase food on an "à la carte" basis from different stations in a food court setting.
+(Hours are listed below.)
+The Pirate Dining Room is designed for traditional style dinning and uses the meal-per-week portion of the meal plan to access the area.
+Once inside, the student has the choice of several buffet selections with unlimited returns.
+Below are the hours of operation for both areas.